d0m0l33/Dialogflow-and-Node.js-webhook/README.md

 </ul>
 note : you can change these to correspond to the action names of your choice in the app.js file.

-<h2>Setting up local server</h2> :
+<h2>Setting up local server</h2>
 In root directory, run npm install.
-Download and run the ngrok tool for local development, as you need a public url for dialogflow to connect to webhook.https://ngrok.com/
+Download and run the ngrok tool for local development, as you need a public url for dialogflow to connect to webhook https://ngrok.com/

-<h2>Running</h2> :
+<h2>Running</h2>
 node app.js